dasupradyumna/DSA-UCSD/1_algorithmic_toolbox/week4/README.md

 occuring number.
 If this count is greater than half the length of the sequence, then and only then is that element a majority element of the sequence.
 Else, the sequence has no majority element.
 Time complexity is **O(nlogn)**.

+## 4. Improving QuickSort (with Duplicates)

+Instead of the classical 2-partition, create 3-partition in each iteration where each partition corresponds to lesser than, equal to and greater than the pivot.
+By creating a separate partition for elements that are equal to pivot, we prevent the worst case time complexity from becoming **quadratic**.
+Time complexity is **O(nlogn)**.